Case Study: Wrongful Death

 - As to the subject video taken almost immediately after the tragic event, the video started with a sequence following the subject limb on the bike path towards the blood stains on the asphalt bike way.
 The eye witness said that the woman riding the bike, “dropped like a rock” the instant the limb hit her.
 Yet in the video, every time the photographer took a step from the limb to the bloodstains, the camera moved up and down.
 There were seven such noted up-and-down movements in the complete video.
 A person’s normal gait is approximately two feet.
 Seven steps times two feet would mean that the subject tree limb, weighing 300 pounds, had been moved approximately 14 feet from the precise location the bloodstains were noted on the bike path.
 Why would somebody drag a 300-pound object 14 feet from where it had landed after failing?
 And why would they move the limb at all?
 And, who had the strength to accomplish this feat?

 - As to the tree being dead at the time the limb failed was concerned, a video had been admitted into evidence.
-The video was of the subject tree being cut down and shredded.
+The video was of the subject tree being cut down and chipped.
 There was a two-second period of time in which the video showed the subject tree going into the chipper.
 Green leaves were everywhere on the subject tree in that video, demonstrating, of course, that the tree was not dead when it failed.

 - As to the negligence of the arborist who must have “missed the defect” during his periodic inspections of the property where the tree grew, it was noted in one of the photographs at the time the tree was removed, an elongated gash or crack high up in the main trunk of the tree.
 This crack or gash was consistent with a lightning strike that had hit the tree in the after situation of the limb failure.
 That would explain why the open and obvious defect was “missed” during the arborist inspection of the property in which the tree grew.
 The tree had been struck by lightning after the limb had failed; thus, the dead appearance to the casual observer.